Tempest Storm: Burlesque career

-Feature performer, model, and actress

 Storm was a regular performer for many years at El Rey, a burlesque theater in Oakland, California, as well as at clubs around the United States, including in Las Vegas.
 She was featured in numerous men's magazines and burlesque movies, including French Peep Show (1950), Paris After Midnight (1951), Striptease Girl (1952), Teaserama (1955), and Buxom Beautease (1956).

 In 1953, she moved to Portland, Oregon, and worked at the Star Theater.
 A few months later she moved to the Capital Theater down the street after her then-husband, John Becker, bought it.
 The owner of the Star then brought Becker's ex-wife, and rival burlesque star, Arabelle Andre to the Star to perform as "John's Other Wife".
 This sparked a "burlesque war" that made it into the pages of Life magazine on November 30, 1953.

 In 1954, Storm was restrained from billing herself as the "$50,000 Hollywood Treasure Chest" following a successful suit brought by the "Treasure Chest Girl" Evelyn West.

 Retirement

 Storm told her life story to writer Bill Boyd, whose transcriptions of her dictations formed the 1987 book Tempest Storm: The Lady Is a Vamp.
 She was inducted into the Burlesque Hall of Fame, where one of her G-strings is part of the museum's display.

 Storm officially retired from regular performance in 1995 at the age of 67, but continued making occasional stage performances.
+In 1996, she headlined Vaudeville Follies, produced by Keith Evans, at the Cal State Northridge Student Union.
 In 1999, she stripped in San Francisco's O'Farrell Theatre to mark the club's 30-year anniversary.
 Mayor Willie Brown declared a "Tempest Storm Day" in her honor.
 She also performed at the annual Burlesque Hall of Fame Pageant events at least through 2010.

 She appears in the 2016 Nimisha Mukerji's documentary film Tempest Storm.

 Personal life

 Storm was married four times.
 Her first two marriages were short-lived and took place when she was in her early to mid-teens.
 The first of these marriages was annulled after one day.
-Her third marriage was to the owner of a burlesque theater.
-Her fourth marriage was to Herb Jeffries, film and television actor as well as a popular music and jazz singer-songwriter, known for his baritone voice, with whom she had a daughter.
-The marriage to Jeffries, according to the New York Times, "broke midcentury racial taboos, costing her work".
+Her third marriage was to John Becker, who bought a burlesque theater for Storm.
+Her fourth marriage was to Herb Jeffries, film and television actor as well as a popular music and jazz singer-songwriter, known for his baritone voice.
+The couple had one daughter, Patricia Ann Jeffries.
+The marriage to Jeffries, according to the New York Times, "broke midcentury racial taboos, costing her work."

 Storm commented on her final two marriages thusly, "A guy marries a girl in this business and he thinks he can handle it.
 They love you when you’re engaged, but they can’t handle it when you’re married.
 All of a sudden they want you to wear dresses all the way up to your neck."